s-torneo/MIDTerm/README.md

 gravità (ovverosia si accelera e ci si muove per inerzia tipo asteroids).

 To try it:
-- Open "MID.fsx" with Visual Studio
+- Open "MID.fsx" with Visual Studio or others
 - Run it